Updated: Aug 4

 West Fork Trail in Oak Creek Canyon

 Sedona in the fall is absolutely gorgeous – cool, crisp mornings and hot, sunny afternoons.
 The leaves in Oak Creek Canyon were just starting to turn when we were there.
 However, it seems others are realizing that fall in Sedona is the place to be, because it was way more crowded this year than last.
-We heard California residents are tired of the COVID shutdown and wildfires, and they’re leaving in droves for the wide, open spaces and predictable weather of Arizona.
 If you’re planning a trip to Sedona, book early!
 I can help you plan it or any other trip on your dream board!
 Check out my Personalized Travel Planning services.

 Our Sedona Itinerary: Top 10 things to do in Sedona